One thing I know is true.

 When push comes to shove, sometimes it doesn’t matter how long you’ve worked with a company, and you have to remember that ultimately, it’s their best interest they are concerned with, not yours.

 [bctt tweet=”Don’t rely on one source of income, have some sideways plans in place.” username=”mirandamerten”]

 Now circling back to my original point – Make sure you have a backup plan.
 Even better, you should have “sideways” plans working at the same time.
 In case one of those plans fall apart, it won’t rock your boat.
 Going forward, I’ll be talking about work from home opportunities that are available (including, of course, being an assistant) so that you can build up the eggs in your basket.

 So, what’s your story?
 Are you relying on one source of income or do you have other things going all the time?
-If you don’t, let’s change that in 2016.
+If you don’t, let’s change that this year.

 Weekly tips, hot finds, and actionable articles and podcast episodes to help you automate your business and reduce tech overwhelm with purposeful productivity.
 Don't let tech keep you stuck!